-Vatican Bank (Istituto per le Opere di Religione – IOR, Banca Vaticana) was founded on June 27, 1942 by Pope Pius XII and is located inside the Vatican City.
-Only Vatican employees and religious institutions are allowed to open accounts in the bank — which you’d think would make it the most moral bank in the world.
+Vatican Bank (Istituto per le Opere di Religione (IOR), Banca Vaticana) was founded on June 27, 1942 by Pope Pius XII and is located inside the Vatican City.
+Only Church institutions, dioceses, diplomats and Vatican employees/pensioners are allowed to open accounts in the Bank - which you'd think would make it the most moral bank in the world.
+The Bank provides a range of financial services including asset management, deposit and pension products, custodial functions and international payment transfers.
+Currently, the IOR does not provide loans.
+It also does not offer internet-based services.
 There are no anonymous accounts.
 IOR accounts are held in the name of the respective customer.
-The Bank provides a range of financial services including asset management, deposit and pension products, custodial functions and international payment transfers.
-The Bank does not offer internet-based services.
-Currently, the IOR does not provide loans.
 “The IOR is not a bank in the normal definition of the term,” wrote Vatican spokesman Federico Lombardi in a recent letter to the Financial Times.
 In fact, it doesn't lend money or act as a consultant to businesses.
 It is more a fund deposit and transfer institution than a bank.
-IOR doesn't invest in the stock market, though they operate on the currency or bond market, or buy gold.
+IOR doesn't invest in the stock market, though it operates on the currency or bond market, or buy gold.
 To trade in world markets it must go through other banks, such as the Credito Artigiano.
 The Bank is run by a professional bank CEO who reports directly to a committee of cardinals, and ultimately to the Pope.
 Its assets are not considered property of the Holy See and it is not overseen by the Prefecture for the Economic Affairs of the Holy, instead it's considered a charitable foundation affiliated with the Vatican.
 The Institute was involved in a major political and financial scandal in the 1980s, concerning the 1982 $3.5 billion collapse of Banco Ambrosiano, of which it was a major share-holder.
 The head of the Vatican Bank from 1971 to 1989, Father Paul Marcinkus, was under consideration for indictment in 1982 in Italy as an accessory of the bankruptcy; however, he was never brought to trial due to the Italian courts' ruling that the priest, being a high-ranking prelate of the Vatican, had diplomatic immunity from prosecution.
 In 2010, Benedict XVI established the Financial Information Authority as an independent agency to monitor the financial activities of the Vatican Bank and other Vatican-related institutions.
 The Bank's President, Ettore Gotti Tedeschi, was removed from his post in May 2012, for dereliction of duty.
 Jean-Baptiste de Franssu is a French financier and current President of IOR.
-Vatican Bank has EUR 3.391 billion in total assets and serves over 17,400 customers of which 5,043 are Catholic institutions and 12,376 individuals.
-In 2013 the IOR reported a net profit of approximately EUR 2.87 million – down from more than EUR 86 million in 2012.
+Vatican Bank has EUR 6 billion in total client assets and serves over 15,000 customers of which 4,300 Catholic institutions and 10,700 individuals.
+In May 2015, The Istituto per le Opere di Religione (IOR) released its 2014 annual report.

 - La Commissione Cardinalizia (Committee of cardinals) is composed of five cardinals appointed by the Pope.